 HealthCorps’ in-school program aims to empower America’s youth and their families to eat smart and stay active.

-- 2012 — HealthCorps expanded to a total of 66 schools including new locations in Oklahoma City, Oklahoma and Charlotte, North Carolina.
+HealthCorps expanded to a total of 66 schools including new locations in Oklahoma City, Oklahoma and Charlotte, North Carolina.
 California saw the largest expansion with 15 news schools funded through the efforts of partners such as, The California Endowment, Desert Healthcare District and Foundation, WellPoint, The California Department of Public Health, and The California Walnut Board.
 HealthCorps University, a train the trainer professional development program that makes the HealthCorps principles and curriculum available to virtually any school, officially launched.

 HealthCorps continues to be a presence in 62 schools in 13 states and the District of Columbia.
 In Oklahoma, our organization expanded to more schools.
 Active Alliance

 was formed, which is a youth-focused partnership with California’s four professional basketball teams that aims to build healthier communities.

 HealthCorps is present in 55 schools in 11 states and the District of Columbia.
 Coordinators are now serving in one new state — Massachusetts.
 HealthCorps University continues to expand throughout the United States.

 Our organization was also given the highest rating from Guidestar, an information service specializing in reporting on non-profits in the United States.